ds4se/chapters/dspinellis/tools.md

 Currently the world's largest single machine is a tool explicitly built to advance our scientific understanding of matter:
-CERN's 27km-round Large Hadron Collider, which more than ten thousand scientists from over a hundred countries built over a period of ten years.
+CERN's 27km-round Large Hadron Collider, which more than ten thousand scientists and engineers from over a hundred countries built over a period of ten years.

 ## The tools we need